Far Cry New Dawn full review

 Far Cry New Dawn is set 17 years after the explosive events of Far Cry 5, and it’s safe to say that the fictional Hope County is unrecognisable.
 Nukes decimated the modern world and forced humanity underground, but in the absence of man, nature flourished; weird and wonderful flora blankets rotting cars, destroyed buildings and other remnants of the ‘old world’ while mutated animals roam the wilderness.

 But is this a simple reskin of Far Cry 5, or something more?
-We're currently shooting our way through the campaign (around six hours in) and here’s what we think about Far Cry New Dawn so far.
+We’ve fought our way through the campaign and here’s our full Far Cry New Dawn review.

 Far Cry New Dawn release date and availability